ibm-cloud-assets/rovs-tutorial/docs/02-storage-management.md

 1. Navigate back to Virtualization persona dropdown, and then click on VirtualMachines in the left-side menu.
-Expand the project vmexamples-user1 in the center column and highlight the fedora01 virtual machine.
+Expand the project vm-“your-familiyname in the center column and highlight the fedora01 virtual machine.

     ![](images/storage-image4.png)